huntabyte/bits-ui/content/getting-started.md

 npm install bits-ui
 ```

-You can them import and start using them in your app.
+You can then import and start using them in your app.

 ```svelte
 <script lang="ts">